Assets of Community Value

 Local community and voluntary organisations, neighbourhood forums and parish councils can identify land and buildings which provide an important service in their community.
 They can nominate these to be placed on athat we keep.
 Further details on the types of organisation eligible to make a nomination are defined in Section 89(2)(b) of the Localism Act 2011 and Regulation 5 of the Assets of Community Value Regulations 2012.

-If an asset on the list comes up for sale, an interested group or groups will have up to six months to raise money and bid to buy the asset, before it can be put up for sale on the open market.
-These provisions do not restrict who the owner of a listed asset can sell their property to, or at what price.
-They do not give the right of first refusal to community organisations.
+If the nomination is successful, we will include the asset on its list of Assets of Community Value.
+If land or property on this list comes up for sale, an interested group or groups have up to six months to raise money and bid to buy this, before it is put up for sale on the open market.

 Reports and decision making

-All decisions in relation to nominating Assets of Community Value can be found on the Officer decisions by selecting a data range and searching by the Reference Number indicated on the Nominations Log.
+All decisions in relation to nominating Assets of Community Value can be found on the Officer decisions by selecting a data range and searching by the Reference Number indicated in the .

 Help and guidance

-For further advice and guidance on how we administer and process the Community Right to Bid nominations please see the Frequently asked Questions document.
+For further advice and guidance on how we administer and process the Assets of Community Value nominations please contact us.